statgen/pheweb/README.md

     pip install -r requirement.txt # the `requirements.txt` in this repository.
     ```

-4. Make sure you have tabix and bgzip.
-If you can't just run `tabix` and `bgzip`, then either install them or find paths to those commands that work.
+4. Make sure you have tabix, bgzip, and wget.
+If you can't just run `tabix`, `bgzip`, and `wget`, then either install them or find paths to those commands that work.
+    - if you're on a Mac, you can install `wget` with [homebrew](http://brew.sh/)

-5. Put all of this information in `config.config`.
-Just Read The Instructions in `config.config` for how to do this.
+5. Put all of this information in `config.py`.
+Just Read The Instructions in `config.py` for how to do this.

 ### 2. Prepare your association files